Last updated 14 November 2024

 - Establish a new fund for local authorities to apply to in order to bring empty homes and potential empty homes back into residential use and convert suitable empty commercial properties in town centres.

-What is happening in the rest of the UK?
+What’s happening in the rest of the UK?

 The problem of empty homes exists in the other UK nations and there are some similar policy approaches along with some differences.

 For example, in England and Wales councils can also charge additional council tax for long-term empty homes.
 In England, council tax-payers may be required to pay double the standard bill after two years; three times the standard bill after five; and four times the standard bill after ten years.
-In Wales, councils can charge double the standard council tax rate for homes that have been empty for a year or more, this will rise to 300% from April 2023.

 Councils in England and Wales also have powers to use Empty Dwelling Management Orders although it appears these powers are used infrequently.